alanchelmickjr/sentient-node-sdk/src/implementation/README.md

 - Provides methods to emit chunks and mark the stream as complete.

 ### DefaultResponseHandler (src/implementation/default_response_handler.ts)
-- **Not yet ported.**
+- **TypeScript implementation** of the ResponseHandler interface.
-- Will manage event emission, stream management, and response completion.
+- Manages event emission, stream management, and response completion.
+- Uses event factory functions to create and emit events.

+### ResponseEventAdapter (src/implementation/response_event_adapter.ts)
+- **TypeScript implementation** for validating and converting JSON objects to response events.
+- Used by the client to process server-sent events.

 ---